I may earn money or products from the companies mentioned in this post. As an Amazon Affiliate I earn from qualifying purchases.

 You’re ready to blog, but you need some inspiration.
-Wedding topics are right up your alley, but when you sit down to start your post, blog post ideas for wedding planners aren’t coming to your mind.
+Wedding topics are right up your alley, but when you sit down to start your post, wedding blog ideas aren’t coming to your mind.

 It’s OK.
 It happens to all of us.

-Here are 50 blog post ideas for wedding planners — just like you — to get you started.
-Use the ideas as is or use it as a jumping off point for your creating your own wedding topics.
+Here are 50 wedding planner blog ideas for wedding planners — just like you — to get you started.
+Use the wedding topics as is or use it as a jumping off point for your creating your own wedding topics.
 You can also use a blog ideas generator.

 Here we go…